-Xandra van Rossem, born in Eemnes, the Netherlands grew up in an artistic environment with a father who was a jazz musician and a visual artist.
-Her mother is an alt mezzo-soprano singer.
-Starting singing jazz professionally by the age of fourteen working as an artist for 30 years of her life, with many musicians, the great public and always passionate in a life full of art.
+Xandra van Rossem, born in Eemnes, the Netherlands grew up in an artistic environment with a father who was a jazz musician and visual artist, her mother is alt mezzo-soprano singer.
+To sing jazz professionally by the age of fourteen and working as an artist for 30 years of her life.

-When staged photography becomes art her idea is more visualized and the creation of imagination.
-The images can view a classic more vintage style where the compositions and dark flowing shadow lines forming one cohesive design.
+Making staged photography to art the idea is more visualized to spark the imagination.
+The images view a classic style with compositions and dark flowing shadow lines to one design.